 Despite being very young, and very much immature, Swift made its way up from the ‘Apple’s experiment’ status to the 11’s place in TIOBE’s listing of the world’s most popular programming languages.
 When we compare the ranking positions, it is 7 positions higher than its older brother or predecessor Objective-C, Swift proves to have completed its initial mission.

 Here let’s take at the advantages as well as benefits that helped Swift become a major programming language for iOS app development.
 We will also analyze the disadvantages that may still hold it back.
 While programmers make use of Swift, there is a hot debate on whether swift proves to be beneficial or not.
-While Swift is proprietary open source technology, still many programmers use it compared to traditional objective C. Let us dive deep and know if you should start using swift for apple product development.
+While Swift is proprietary open source technology, still many programmers use it compared to traditional objective C. Let us dive deep and know if you should start using swift for apple product development and know the Pros and Cons of Swift.

 Pros and Cons of Swift